ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Slides/Chapter 1.md

   **Layer 4: transport layer**
   + Responsible for transporting
-  + Protocals: TCP(transmisson control protocal), UDP(user datagram protocal)
+  + protocols: TCP(transmisson control protocols), UDP(user datagram protocols)
   + encapsulation: TCP and UDP add their own control information, called **header** to the message from upper layers.

   **Layer 3: Network layer**
   + responsible for moving data from one node to another until they reach the destination.
-  + protocal: IP(internet protocal), each node has an IP address.
+  + protocols: IP(internet protocols), each node has an IP address.

   **Layer 2: Data Link Layer**
   + Responsible for interfacing with physical hardware only on the local network.
-  + Protocals: programmed into the firmware of a computer's NIC and other networking hardware.
+  + protocols: programmed into the firmware of a computer's NIC and other networking hardware.
 (Firmware refers to programs embedded in hardware.)
   + MAC(media access control) address: physical address, layer 2 adds MAC info.

   **Layer 1: Physical Layer**
   + responsible for sending bits.

-  **PDU: protocal data unit**: message from one layer to another
+  **PDU: protocols data unit**: message from one layer to another

   | OSI Layer(s)      | PDU name | Extremely technical name|
 | ----------- | ----------- |--------|